Dublin and Monaghan bombings

-The Dublin and Monaghan bombings of 17 May 1974 were a series of co-ordinated bombings in Dublin and Monaghan, Ireland, carried out by the Ulster Volunteer Force (UVF).
+A series of co-ordinated bombings were carried out in Dublin and Monaghan, Ireland, by the Ulster Volunteer Force (UVF) on 17 May 1974.
 Three car bombs exploded in Dublin during the evening rush hour and a fourth exploded in Monaghan almost ninety minutes later.
-They killed 33 civilians and injured almost 300.
+They killed 34 civilians, 32 in the original attack and 2 in the weeks following the Monaghan bombing.
+Almost 300 people were injured.
 Together, the bombings were the deadliest attack of the conflict known as the Troubles (although the deadliest single incident would be the Omagh bombing in 1998), and the deadliest attack in the Republic's history.
 Most of the victims were young women, although the ages of the dead ranged from 4½ months up to 80 years.

 The UVF, a loyalist paramilitary group from Northern Ireland, claimed responsibility for the bombings in 1993.
 It had launched a number of attacks in the Republic since 1969.
 The month before the bombings, the British government had lifted the UVF's status as a proscribed organisation.
 The bombings happened during the Ulster Workers' Council strike; a general strike called by loyalists and unionists in Northern Ireland who opposed the Sunningdale Agreement.
 Specifically, they opposed the sharing of political power with Irish nationalists, and the proposed role of the Republic in the governance of Northern Ireland.
 The Republic's government had helped bring about the Agreement.
 The strike brought down the Agreement and the Northern Ireland Assembly on 28 May.

 No one has ever been charged with the bombings.
 A campaign by the victims' families led to an Irish government inquiry under Mr. Justice Henry Barron.
 His 2003 report criticised the Garda Síochána's investigation and said the investigators stopped their work prematurely.
 It also criticised the Fine Gael/Labour government of the time for its inaction and lack of interest in the bombings.
 The report said it was likely that British military personnel helped the UVF carry out the bombings, including members of the Glenanne gang.
 The Irish parliament's Joint Committee on Justice called the attacks an act of international terrorism involving British state forces.
 However, the inquiry was hindered by the British government's refusal to release key documents.
 The victims' families and others continue to campaign for the British government to release these documents.